 Business income coverage protects your company against a loss of income caused by a shutdown in your business operations resulting from a physical loss.
 This coverage is sometimes called business interruption insurance.
 It may be written alone or in combination with extra expense coverage.

 Many insurers provide business income coverage utilizing a standard ISO business income form.
-Other insurers have developed their own business income forms.
+Other insurers have developed their own business income forms, many of which closely resemble the ISO form.
+Both types of forms include various coverage extensions.

 What is Business Income